 If you want to live off the grid and live off the land then Manitoba is the province for you.
-When it comes to natural resources this province is fairly similar to Ontario, but with a lower population density, lower cost of living, and a lower cost for housing.
+When it comes to natural resources this province is fairly similar to Ontario, but with a lower population density, lower cost of living, and a lower cost of housing.
 If you want to grow your own crops then in the southern parts of the province the climate is suitable for growing crops.
 You can also live completely off the land, as this province has a lot of lakes and rivers.

 In the northern parts of the province, the cost of living is somewhat higher, mostly because everything has to be flown in.
-Although with some money management skills you can reduce the cost of living, especially if you can hunt and fish.
+Although with some money management skills, you can reduce the cost of living, especially if you can hunt and fish.
 This province also offers several incentives for renewable energy, the most commonly used program is the Manitoba Hydro Solar Rebate Program.

 Saskatchewan is excellent for living off the grid, the climate is fairly mild and you have plenty of options when it comes to growing crops.
 The cost of living and the cost of property is around the same level as the national average.
 Most provinces have problems with road access, but this province has the most roads in the entire country.
-This means that the cost of living is not inflated by the cost of transport as it is in most of the provinces.
+This means that the cost of living is not inflated by the cost of transport as it is in most provinces.

 This province also has plenty of lakes and rivers so you can easily live off the land if you can fish.
 This province gets plenty of sunshine throughout the year so you will have no problem generating power with solar panels.
 The local renewable energy program is called SaskPower Solar Rebate, which means that you get paid for the excess power you generate if you sell it back to the grid which is around $0.61/Watt.

-This province is also excellent for living off the grid, there are plenty of lands suitable for growing crops, the cost of living and the cost of property are both below the national average.
-The population is around 4.37 million, although the areas with the highest population density area in the southern parts of the province.
+This province is also excellent for living off the grid, there are plenty of lands suitable for growing crops, and the cost of living and the cost of property are both below the national average.
+The population is around 4.37 million, although the areas with the highest population density are in the southern parts of the province.
 Some areas in the north can be only accessed by plane, although there are plenty of people living off the grid in the northern areas also.

 The only problem with Alberta is that it has one of the highest unemployment rates in the country, and you will simply not find a job in certain industries.
 Alberta has probably the most generous rebate for solar power, the program is called Alberta Municipal Solar Program and it pays $0.90/kW.

-8. Living off the grid in British Columbia
+8. British Columbia

 British Columbia is one of the better provinces for living off the grid.
 For the most part, the local climate is not that harsh, in the southern regions the climate is a lot milder than in the north.
 You also have the possibility to grow crops, although the best lands for growing crops are in the southern regions.
 The population density is fairly low due to the huge size of the province.
 The cost of living and the cost of property tend to be lower than the national average, although you should probably stay away from Vancouver.

-9. Living off the grid in the Northwest Territories
+9. Northwest Territories

 The Northwest Territories has a lot of problems when it comes to living off the grid, although most of the population does live off the grid, but not because they are choosing to do so but because they simply have no other option.
 The climate is extremely cold, summers tend to be short and winters tend to be long and cold.
 You also have a very limited window of time when it comes to growing crops, and not that many types of crops can actually grow here.